-Aside from having important conversations with the people in your life about anti-Asian racism and donating to organizations, you can also uplift the AAPI community by supporting Asian-owned businesses.
-Here are 10 amazing eco-friendly and sustainable companies to start with.
+If you want to uplift the AAPI community this month and beyond, support Asian-owned businesses.
+Here are 15 amazing eco-friendly and sustainable companies to start with.

-Hathorway, founded by Jessica Phann, makes ethically-made, modern jewelry you’ll never want to take off.
+Hathorway, founded by Jessica Phann, makes ethically-made, modern jewelry you'll never want to take off.
 The pieces are handcrafted with upcycled buffalo horns—a byproduct of waste that the company transforms into something beautiful.
-Hathorway also donates 10 percent of its profits to organizations that empower women.
+Hathorway also donates 10% of its profits to organizations that empower women.

 Priscilla Tsai initially started creating all-natural, eco-friendly skincare products to help her own skin.
 Now, you can find Cocokind just about everywhere, from Target to Ulta.
-Cocokind puts sustainability front and center during all parts of the production process, from the ingredients it uses to its packaging.
+The company puts sustainability front and center during all parts of the production process, from the ingredients it uses to its packaging.

 If you're looking for sustainably-made, minimalist bags, you'll love Opus Mind.
 Founded by Kathleen Kuo, the products are crafted by expert artisans in a family-owned factory in Florence, Italy, with scraps of leather from a glove factory.
 The end result is backpacks, purses, and totes you'll want to wear everywhere.

-Next on our list of Asian-owned businesses is Rooted.
-Founded by three friends—Kay Kim, Ryan Lee, and Johnny Wu—in order to help people reconnect with nature, the company makes plant shopping easy and eco-friendly.
-You’ll find air plants, cacti, tropical plants, and accessories for your indoor jungle, all in one place.
+Founded by three friends—Kay Kim, Ryan Lee, and Johnny Wu—in order to help people reconnect with nature, Rooted makes plant shopping easy and eco-friendly.
+You'll find air plants, cacti, tropical plants, and accessories for your indoor jungle, all in one place.

 Copper Cow Coffee, founded by Debbie Wei Mullin, lets you do two of your favorite things at once: drink great coffee and better the planet.